The Mindful Body

 Mindful Body—An Exploratory Embodiment Session

 Mindful Body Sessions are one-on-one sessions in which we can get more specific than in a group class.
-We explore movement with mindful awareness to undo habitual, stuck physical patterns that may be related to other aspects of your life to help you gain more range of motion, stability, ease, and flexibility in your body.
+We explore movement with mindful awareness to undo habitual, stuck physical patterns that may be related to other aspects of your life, including your personality, to help you gain more range of motion, stability, ease, and flexibility in your body.

 In addition to the principles of SomaYoga and Women’s Yoga, other embodiment practices are also brought in to explore how to come home to your body’s truth and how to support your growth and transformation so that you can live an embodied life of deeper ease, well-being, strength, and resilience.